Register your child for In-person Robotics Workshop on 10th December at BMA, Dublin. Reserve a Seat today!

 1 available USB port 1 available USB port

-2. Assemble Your Robot
+2. Assemble Your LEGO Robot

 Follow the instructions in the LEGO Mindstorms kit to build your robot.
 These kits come with various designs and models, so you can choose the one that suits your preferences.
 Do not forget to connect the motors and sensors correctly.